Siyan-G/ip/README.md

 ### How do I reset Chatty?

-- Delete the task storage file (chatty.txt) in the home folder where chatty.jar is stored.
+- Delete the task storage file (chatty.csv) in the home folder where chatty.jar is stored.
 - Restart Chatty.

 #### Found a bug or have an idea for improvement?
 Report them in [GitHub Issues](https://github.com/Siyan-G/ip/issues).